 No one in their right mind is in favor of murdering innocent children.
 That’s not what Israel is doing, so stop oversimplifying it.
 Gaza is not under any type of military occupation; Israel left in 2005.
-The West Bank is a different matter, and I will say for the record I have been thoroughly disappointed with many of Netanyahu’s governments actions there.
+Don’t try to tell me that Hamas is a “symptom” of Israeli occupation, because not only is that inaccurate, but you’re also justifying the killing of innocent people, which is what you claim to be protesting in the first place.
+The West Bank is a different matter, and I will say for the record I have been thoroughly disappointed with many of Netanyahu’s government’s actions there.
 Hamas was elected in Gaza in 2007.
 Instead of using the abundant resources that Israel had left behind to build their economy, they destroyed anything that was made by Jews and used their resources to build tunnels into Israel to kill soldiers and civilians.
-These tunnels were made by children, 160 of whom died doing so (in case you still think Israelis are murderers).
+These tunnels were made by children, 160 of whom died doing so (in case you still think it’s the Israelis who are baby-killers).
 Only then was a blockade put in place to prevent importing of weaponry.
 Food, water, medicine, etc. are still allowed in and often supplied by Israel.
 Countries like Iran still just send weapons.
 Meanwhile, while the civilians of Gaza sink into poverty, Hamas’s bosses are living large.
-They brainwash their people to hate, provoke Israel, and when Israel must defend itself, they point to the retaliation to only further their teachings of hate.
+They brainwash their people to hate, provoke Israel, and when Israel must defend itself, they point to Israel’s retaliation to further their teachings of hate.
+They play on their people’s emotions, and they play on yours too.
+They know you’re going to react like this!
+You’re falling right into the terrorists’ game!
 Deliberately targeting civilians is a war crime, but one of which Hamas is guilty - not Israel.
-The Israelis have certainly not been saints, but Hamas does not have the moral high-ground.
+The Israelis have certainly not been saints, but Hamas does not have the moral high-ground here.
 If you believe in human rights, then you are against Hamas.

 If you don’t believe me or any of my sources, like I said, read the history books.